realadammatthew/humbleberger/src/copy/atonement-without-the-temple.md

 Yeshua’s sacrifice transforms everything:

 - **It Fulfills the Law**: The Torah’s sacrifices were “a shadow of the good things to come” (Hebrews 10:1).
 Yeshua is the substance, perfecting atonement forever.
-- **It Cleanses Completely**: “The blood of Jesus Christ His Son cleanses us from all sin” (1 John 1:7).
+- **It Cleanses Completely**: “The blood of Messiah Yeshua His Son cleanses us from all sin” (1 John 1:7).
 No yearly repetition is needed.
 - **It Grants Access to God**: Through Yeshua, “we have confidence to enter the Most Holy Place by His blood” (Hebrews 10:19).
 Every believer is a priest, indwelt by the Spirit (1 Peter 2:9).
 - **It Secures Eternal Life**: “He was delivered up for our trespasses and raised for our justification” (Romans 4:25).
 His resurrection guarantees our redemption.